BRVC-ORG/Prospectus/README.md

 30 September

-- Surveillance is reminiscent of renaissance, linguistically; yet artistically-inclined-thinking lets it run its course, The Renaissance, that is: still does.
+- <a href="https://github.com/BRVC-ORG/arcOracle">arcOracle</a> notes: Surveillance is reminiscent of renaissance, linguistically; yet artistically-inclined-thinking lets it run its course, The Renaissance, that is: still does.
 The word Reconaissance as a thinkthrough mechanism for avoiding what the U.S. Confederates attempted is nice, linguistically-speaking, if anything; but that's all it achieves here it seems: linguistical-analysis.

     - SSID broadcasting, is that considered speech now?